smithy-lang/smithy/docs/source/spec/core.rst

 #.
 If both models define the same :ref:`namespace <namespaces>`, merge the
    namespaces.

-   - Duplicate :ref:`trait definitions <trait-definition>` if found, MUST cause the model merge to fail.
    - Duplicate shape names, if found, MUST cause the model merge to fail.
    - Merge any conflicting :ref:`trait <traits>` definitions using :ref:`trait conflict resolution  <trait-conflict-resolution>`.